-To External Reference: External Reference is different than the next choice.
+To External Reference: External Reference is different than the next two choices.
 Instead of choosing a delay based on the value of Nominal Delay, the Alignment Algorithm attempts to delay each input so that all of the outputs are temporally aligned to the external Time Reference.
-This can be used to align the output of multiple 7800R2x2-ACS modules, which is a useful feature when attempting to temporally align more video feeds than are supported by a single module.
-This option could also be used to ensure that transmission path latency is constant.
+This can be used to align the output of multiple 7800R4X8-ACS modules, which is a useful feature when attempting to temporally align more video feeds than are supported by a single module.
+This option could also be used to ensure that a transmission path latency is constant.

-Across Single ACS: This should be chosen when the video flowing through the ACS Processor is related and should be temporally aligned automatically to allow for a slipless switch.
+Across Single ACS: This should be chosen when each ACS Processor is operating on a completely independent set of video feeds.
+The main and redundant inputs must be temporally aligned to allow for a slipless switch, but there is no requirement to temporally align all of the PGM outputs.